Leaving New York

 But you're holding on.

-But in this moment – you are all holding on, together.
+But in this moment – you are all holding on.

 You occasionally catch a glimpse of the swings.
-And with all due respect to the swingers, no one over there understands what this merry-go-round feels like.
-No one over there is going this fast or working this hard just to avoid getting thrown to the ground.
-The only ones who understand are the ones holding on with you.
+With all due respect to the swingers, no one there understands what this merry-go-round feels like.
+No one there is going this fast or working this hard to avoid getting thrown off.
+The only people who understand what it's like to hold on are the ones holding on with you.

 Then a kid jumps on your back.

-At first it's kind of cool – a new way of experiencing the merry-go-round.
+At first it's cool – a new way of experiencing the merry-go-round.
 A new challenge.
 And that's what this is all about right?
 Challenging yourself?
-You elbow your way into a different spot where you can stand straighter.
-You tighten your grip, and keep holding on.
+You elbow your way into a different spot where you can stand up straighter and tighten your grip.

 You tell yourself, not only can you keep holding on, but it's actually better for the kid if you do.
-Can you imagine how strong and cool she'll be if she starts holding on this young?
+Can you imagine how strong and cool she'll be if she learns to hold on this young?

-Carrying them is quite a challenge of its own.
-Holding on is starting to feel a bit excessive.
+Carrying the kids is quite a challenge of its own.
+Holding on for the sake of the challenge is starting to feel excessive.
 Masochistic even.

 And so – eight years to the day that you hopped on – you say your goodbyes to the folks who have been holding on around you.